Statistics (YTD)

 Which means for our asset as example:

-• Looking at the maximum days under water of 413 days in the last 5 years of Dow 30 Strategy balanced, we see it is relatively smaller, thus better in comparison to the benchmark SPY (488 days)
+• The maximum days under water over 5 years of Dow 30 Strategy balanced is 413 days, which is lower, thus better compared to the benchmark SPY (488 days) in the same period.

-• Compared with SPY (488 days) in the period of the last 3 years, the maximum days below previous high of 413 days is smaller, thus better.
+• Compared with SPY (488 days) in the period of the last 3 years, the maximum days below previous high of 413 days is lower, thus better.

 AveDuration: